obsidianmd/obsidian-help/en/Teams/Commercial licenses.md

 Some companies may have a different procurement process.
 Ask your IT department to contact [[Help and support#Contact Obsidian support|Obsidian support]] if they have questions or require specific paperwork.

+**What business name should I use if I'm purchasing the license myself?**
+Use your company's name for the license if you expect to be reimbursed by your company.

+Otherwise, use your legal name as the business name.

 **Can I purchase a commercial license for multiple employees?**
 Yes.
 You can purchase multiple commercial license seats through your [Account dashboard](https://obsidian.md/account).
 There is no need for each employee to have their own Obsidian account, you can use a single admin account to purchase all the seats.

 After purchasing the license, you will receive a license key which you can send to employees to activate their license — see instructions above to activate the license.

 ### Applying the license